codycordova/codytoken/README.md

 ## 👤 About Cody Cordova

 Cody Cordova is a Tech House artist, DJ, and creative technologist from Los Angeles.
-With over 14 years in the industry and a love for blockchain, he’s bridging tech, music, and community.
+With over 14 years in the industry and a love for blockchain, he's bridging tech, music, and community.

 - [Spotify](https://open.spotify.com/artist/677lOpgqlsN820JS4ER4ds)
 - [Apple Music](https://music.apple.com/us/artist/cody-cordova/1536505416)